Masters Programme in Educational Psychology (Distance Learning)

 |PSYCH505||Personality: Theoretical approaches and their evolutionary process||7.5|

-This is a distance learning program.
+This is a distance learning Programme.
 For each subject there will be one (1) training workshop in person lasting three hours and four to six (4-6) skype-meetings with the instructor lasting two hours each.
 During this period the student should study the educational material following its specific timetable.
 Each module requires about 14 hours of study per week.
 Also, in some courses the student should prepare a large-scale written assignment or more small-scale assignments, depending on the nature of the course.
-At the end of the semester students will participate in written exams at Neapolis University in Paphos, or at local partner examination centers in Cyprus and Greece.
+At the end of the semester students will participate in written exams at Neapolis University in Pafos, or at local partner examination centers in Cyprus and Greece.
 The student must be awarded a minimum grade of 50/100 in the final examination and the assignment in order to successfully complete the course.
 In case of failure the student can be re-examined in the examination period of the next semester.
 The final grade for each module will be the weighted average of the final (or iterative) written test score and the average of the written assignment(s), based on the weights outlined in the course syllabus.

 ADVANTAGES OF THE PROGRAM